-Most pole barns will cost between $3,000 and $6,000 to insulate.
-The costs to insulate a pole barn will depend on the size of the building, regional climate zones/energy codes and insulation type that you choose for your project.
-A smaller 30×40 pole barn will cost around $2,750 to insulate to code.
-Whereas a 40×60 pole barn will cost around $5,000 to insulate.
+Most pole barns will cost between $4,000 and $7,000 to insulate.
+The costs to insulate a pole barn will depend on the size of the building, he interior liner, regional climate zones/energy codes and insulation type that you choose for your project.
+A smaller 30×40 pole barn will cost around $4,000 to insulate to code.
+Whereas a 40×60 pole barn will cost around $7,000 to insulate.
 The larger the project, the lower the cost per square foot.

 The effectiveness of your insulation project will be measured by its R-Value.
 The R-Value is the measure of the overall resistance to heat transfer that describes how well the building conducts heat.
 Each insulation solution will have a different R-Value that add up to the overall effectiveness of your insulation project.
 The higher the R-Value, the lower the heat transfer.
 Fiberglass batts have an R-Value around 3.5 per inch.
 A polyurethane spray foam will have an R-Value around 7.0 per inch of thickness.
 How you choose to insulate your building will depend on specific project.